ibm-cloud-docs/codeengine/cmd_defs.md

 ## Configmap commands
 {: #cli-configmap}

+A configmap provides a method to include non-sensitive data information to your deployment.
+By referencing values from your configmap as environmental variables, you can decouple specific information from your deployment and keep your app or job portable.
+A configmap contains information in key-value pairs.
  Use configmap commands to create, display details, update, and delete configmaps.
 {: shortdesc}

 You can use either `configmap` or `cm` in your configmap commands.
 To see CLI help for the configmap commands, run `ibmcloud ce configmap -h`.